Strojove-uceni/2024-final-letadylka-prochazka-belohlavek/README.md

 We have provided code for multi-GPU support for the NetMon class created by the authors.
 We have used simple DataParallel python structure for a split across mulitple GPUs within a single compute node.
 Additionally, we have modified the code to support distribution of the Q-value predictor and the NetMon class between 2 GPUs, therefore allowing for slightly bigger models.

 ### References
-Graph MARL original implementation GitHub repo: https://github.com/jw3il/graph-marl/tree/main?tab=readme-ov-file, Weil, J., Bao, Z., Abboud, O., & Meuser, T. (2024).
+- Graph MARL original implementation GitHub repo: https://github.com/jw3il/graph-marl/tree/main?tab=readme-ov-file, Weil, J., Bao, Z., Abboud, O., & Meuser, T. (2024).
 Towards Generalizability of Multi-Agent Reinforcement  Learning in Graphs with Recurrent Message Passing [Conference paper].
 Proceedings of the 23rd International Conference on  Autonomous Agents and Multiagent Systems
-Source for the Replay Buffer for experience based prioritization: https://github.com/labmlai/annotated_deep_learning_paper_implementations/blob/master/labml_nn/rl/dqn/replay_buffer.py
+-Source for the Replay Buffer for experience based prioritization: https://github.com/labmlai/annotated_deep_learning_paper_implementations/blob/master/labml_nn/rl/dqn/replay_buffer.py